HomeLatest NewsGovTechTechnology must strengthen trust, not replace it, says Election Commissioner Vivek Joshi

 ECINET integrates multiple election services into a single interface, including voter registration, application tracking and access to electoral information.
 Officials have said the platform is designed to streamline processes and improve access for voters, candidates and election officials.

-The platform functions as a “super app” model, similar to the central government’s application, which brings multiple public services under a single digital framework.
+The platform functions as a “super app” model, similar to the central government’s UMANG application, which brings multiple public services under a single digital framework.

 Joshi’s remarks come at a time when the Election Commission’s use of technology has drawn increased scrutiny from political parties and civil society groups, particularly around the extent to which digital election-related data is shared and how online tools are governed.